 Card Number 3: A blank piece of paper in an envelope.
 Nothing on it at all.

 By sending 3 cards I was trying to appeal to him in 3 different ways.
 Now you might be wondering about 2 things – firstly, what has the story of these 3 different Valentine’s cards got to do with communications and secondly, what happened next between me and the object of my desires?

 When we are delivering a message it is really helpful to try to appeal to your listener in different ways.
 For example, in a presentation try varying the content of your presentation.
 Include graphs, images, videos – even using the whiteboard or flip-chart; anything that breaks away from the sameness of slide after slide.

 The other relevance of the 3 cards is the use of “3’s”.
 When giving a presentation – 3’s are the business!
-The blog “What does a triathlon have to do with your Presentation?” goes into this in more detail but, the short story is that the brain just loves 3’s.
+The brain just loves 3’s.

 What happened next?